PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 This request changed app name from `AppName` to `NewAppName`.
 Notice three things:
 * `-X PATCH` before URL.
 It means that this request is available using `HTTP PATCH method`
-* you have to specify also `data/id` - it's a [jsonapi]((http://jsonapi.org/)) requirement
+* you have to specify also `data/id` - it's a [JSON API](http://jsonapi.org/) requirement
 * also `data/type` is important.
 For example, when you want to work with app resource, specify it's type as `ppms/app`

-There is no response example.
-API will return `204 No Content` status code.
+API will return `204 No Content` status code with an empty response

 #### Delete an app

-Sometimes, resources are not needed anymore so lets look an example on how to delete them.
+Sometimes resources are not needed anymore, so let's have a look at example on how to delete them.

 ```
-DELETE /api/apps/v2/{appId}
+DELETE /api/apps/v2/<appId>
 ```

 Request example:
 ```
 curl -X DELETE 'https://<domain>/api/apps/v2/b30e538d-4b05-4a75-ae25-7eb565901f38' -H "Authorization: Bearer <your_access_token>" -H "Content-Type: application/vnd.api+json"
 ```

 There is no response example.
 API will return `204 No Content` status code.